2014 Hamilton, Ontario, municipal election: Campaign

 As the election drew closer, the campaigns between the three frontrunners became heated.
 In late September, the Clark campaign began attacking the record of Eisenberger while he served as mayor, claiming he misled the public on LRT and withholding information during negotiations with Metrolinx, Ontario's regional transit agency.
 The Eisenberger camp returned with endorsements from former mayors Larry Di Ianni and Bob Morrow, who had been serving as Ward Three councillor since the death of sitting councillor Bernie Morelli.
-Outgoing Mayor Bob Bratina announced he would be supporting Clark.
+Outgoing Mayor Bob Bratina announced that he would be supporting Clark.

 In their interviews with the Spectator editorial board, the top three contenders outlined their platforms and highlighted key policies and positions they would take as mayor.
 Clark reiterated his opposition to LRT, saying a Clark mayoralty would focus on jobs and taxes.
 Eisenberger expressed a need to further study LRT, but ultimately gave the system his support, while also highlighting that he chose not to take firm positions on many issues to prevent losing a "potentially good project for our city."
 McHattie reiterated his support for LRT as an economic catalyst and creating jobs by reaching out directly to businesses A poll released a week before the vote indicated that Eisenberger had the support of 37% of voters, with Clark and McHattie sitting at a distant 25% and 22% respectively.